 - locally configured in the SMF of ONN; or

-- provided by the DCS to the AMF of ON-SNPN as part of the authentication procedure as specified in TS 33.501 [29] and sent by the AMF in the Nsmf_PDUSession_CreateSMContext Request message to the SMF
+- provided as part of PVS addressing information by the DCS to the AMF of ON-SNPN during authentication procedure as specified in TS 33.501 [29] and sent as part of PVS addressing information by the AMF in the Nsmf_PDUSession_CreateSMContext Request message to the SMF

+The UE Configuration Data for UP Remote Provisioning for the UE should consist of PVS IP address(es) and/or PVS FQDN and is determined by SMF based on PVS addressing information from AMF or local configuration:

+- The PVS IP address and/or PVS FQDN from AMF takes precedence over PVS IP address and/or PVS FQDN in local configuration, and

+- The PVS IP address and/or PVS FQDN with higher preference order is preferred.

 If the PCF is used for User Plane Remote Provisioning, the SMF provides the UE Configuration Data to the PCF as described in clause 5.30.2.10.4.3.